Hyun1A/CPE/readme.md

 1. For generation of diverse domains such as artistic styles or characters from celebrity-erased model, please change the variable GEN_CONFIG in
    ./shell_scripts/celebs/generate_by_celeb_model.sh (config files for different domains are listed)
-2. We have already provided pre-trained ResAGs for three celebrities in ./output, so you can execute the generation without training
+2. We have already provided pre-trained ResAGs for 50 celebrities in ./output, so you can execute the generation without training

 ### Artistic Styles Erasure